TedTschopp/tedt.org/_posts/blog-posts/2023-05-16-AI-User-Interfaces-and-Experiences-in-2023.md

 excerpt: The original computer output interface was the printer.
 You entered a program into the computer, and the computer responded on a printer with the answers.
 Overtime this changed to a screen, but the idea of a program that you enter and the computer responds with an answer is still the fundamental idea of one User Interface paradigm.

+description: An in-depth analysis of Google's response to the AI competition and its impact on the tech landscape.
+Exploring the shift from traditional search to AI-driven solutions, the article delves into the battle between Google, OpenAI, and other tech giants.
+It also reflects on the evolution of user interfaces, from printers to text boxes, and the fundamental role of search in our daily lives.
+With insights into Google's product strategies, the text questions if the company can reclaim its edge in the new era of AI-driven answers.

 layout: post

 guid: b0eacef2-1bd1-42a0-b430-1268f40df432